mfbonfigli/gocesiumtiler/README.md

 ## Changelog
+##### Version 1.0.2
+* Fixed bug preventing tileset.json from being generated if only one pnts is created

 ##### Version 1.0.1
 * Fixed a crash occurring when converting point clouds without executing any coordinate system conversion.